Buying a House: The homebuyer’s trusted resource

-The newly updated “Buying a House” site still includes all of our previously released tools and resources, including our guide to understanding loan options, our tool to help you explore interest rates, and our .
+The newly updated “Buying a House” site still includes all of our previously released tools and resources, including our guide to understanding loan options, our tool to help you explore interest rates, and our closing checklist .

 If you’re thinking about becoming a homeowner or just curious about what’s involved in getting a mortgage, “Buying a House” is a great place to come to understand the process and learn how to get started.